Supporter page

 The BLS is the regional train network connecting Crans-Montana to Kandersteg with smooth and efficient transfers.
 Comfortable and reliable, it lets you enjoy the stunning Swiss landscapes stress-free, a great way to reach the race while enjoying the journey!

-Please note that you'll have to charge your car on a train and thus don't forget to verify the BLS timetable!
+- That you'll have to charge your car on a train and thus don't forget to verify the BLS timetable!

 LIVETRAIL APP